ratpack/ratpack/ratpack-manual/src/content/chapters/05-testing.md

 package org.ratpackframework.test.handling

 import spock.lang.Specification
-import static org.ratpackframework.groovy.test.handling.InvocationBuilder.invoke //1

 class MyHandlerSpec extends Specification {

   def "should set a header and return the uri path in the body"() {
+    given: "a handler context is established"
+    def builder = new InvocationBuilder() // 1
+    builder.requestHeaders.set("Test-Header", "foo")
+    builder.uri = "/bar"

     when: "call invoke on MyHandler"
-    def invocation = invoke(new MyHandler()) { // 2
+    def invocation = builder.invoke(new MyHandler()) // 2
-      requestHeaders.set("Test-Header", "foo")
-      uri = "/bar"
-    }

-    then: "expect the correct headers and body text to be returned" invocation.getHeaders().get("set-header") == "set" //3
+    then: "expect the correct headers and body text to be returned" invocation.getHeaders().get("set-header") == "set" // 3
     invocation.getBodyText() == "foo:/bar"
   }
 }
 ```

-1. First, we import the invoke method from the [`InvocationBuilder`](api/org/ratpackframework/groovy/test/handling/InvocationBuilder.html) so that we can unit test our Handler
+1. First, we construct a new [`InvocationBuilder`](api/org/ratpackframework/groovy/test/handling/InvocationBuilder.html) and call methods on it to establish the context the handler will run in.

-2. The invoke method in our when block takes in an instance of the handler under test, followed by the invocation being built, which is a DSL.
+2. The invoke method in our when block takes in an instance of the handler under test.

 3. Invoke returns a [`Invocation`](api/org/ratpackframework/groovy/test/handling/InvocationBuilder.html).
 We can query the invocation to make sure our implementation is correct.

 ### Building Invocations

-In the closure passed to invoke(), you can set the following:
+You can set the following on `InvocationHandler`:

 * __requestHeaders__ - this is a [`Headers`](api/org/ratpackframework/http/Headers.html) object.
 You can add headers via requestHeaders.set(name, value).
 * __method__ - Either one of the following Strings: "GET", "POST", "HEAD", "PUT" or "DELETE".
 Defaults to "GET".